-After three years of inclement growing weather, this year showed a marked improvement for exhibitors to Austwick’s Annual Flower and Handicraft Show, although Friday’s downpour did damage several flower exhibits at the last minute.
-However, residents rose to the challenge and entries were made in almost all classes.
-It was particularly encouraging to see new exhibitors and new faces winning trophies.
-The quality of the produce displayed was extremely high and those visiting the show were not disappointed and all judges were very impressed with the standard of the exhibits.
+After a much better growing season with unusually high temperatures residents were looking forward to a stunning exhibition at Austwick’s Annual Flower and Handicraft Show.
+However, almost on cue Friday’s downpour arrived and damaged flower and vegetable exhibits at the last minute.
+Undeterred, residents rose to the challenge and entries were made in all classes.
+This year we had a record number of entrants.
+It was particularly encouraging to see new exhibitors and new faces winning classes and trophies.
+The quality of the produce displayed was extremely high, impressing the judges with the standard of the exhibits and those visiting the show were not disappointed.

 This year’s results are as follows:

-4 antirrhinums: 2 Bill Procter 9 spikes sweet peas: 1.
-F Southworth 2.
-S Dewhirst
+4 antirrhinums: 1.
+Bill Procter 9 spikes sweet peas: 1.
+S Dewhirst 2.
+P Tibbatts

 Artistic Flower Section: